Lord Charles Spencer-Churchill

 Lieutenant-Colonel Lord Charles Spencer-Churchill (née Spencer; 3 December 1794 – 28 April 1840) was a British Army officer and politician.
 He was the second son of George Spencer-Churchill, 5th Duke of Marlborough and Lady Susan Stewart, daughter of John Stewart, 7th Earl of Galloway.

 Life and career

 His surname was Spencer until 1817, when his father changed his and his children's surname to Spencer-Churchill (by royal licence dated 26 May 1817).

-Spencer entered the British Army in 1811, and he served in Spain and France.
-He transferred from the 85th Foot to the 75th Foot as a captain in 1824.
-He purchased a Lieutenant-Colonelcy in 1827 and sold his commission in 1832.
+After training as a gentleman cadet at the Royal Military College, Spencer was commissioned into the 68th (Durham) Regiment of Foot (Light Infantry) as an ensign on 31 December 1811.
+He served during the Peninsular War in Spain and France.
+On 19 May 1812, he became a second lieutenant in the 95th Regiment of Foot (Rifles).
+He was promoted to lieutenant in the 52nd (Oxfordshire) Regiment of Foot on 9 September 1813.
+On 2 June 1815, as captain of a company, he exchanged from the 60th into the 85th Regiment of Foot.
+He exchanged from the half-pay of the 85th to the 75th (Stirlingshire) Regiment of Foot on 28 October 1824.
+He purchased an unattached majority in the infantry on 16 June 1825, exchanging back into the 75th on 8 December 1825.
+He purchased an unattached lieutenant-colonelcy of infantry on 31 December 1827.
+On 24 August 1832, he exchanged into the Scots Guards as captain and lieutenant-colonel, but then sold his commission and retired on 31 August 1832.
 From 1818 until 1820, he also represented St. Albans in the House of Commons.

 He married Etheldred Catherine Benett on 24 August 1827 and had five children: